Turtle-DevGithub/CSharp-Console-Game/README.md

 At the current stage, I haven't decided what the game would be about, but im thinking about a pokemon like rpg game with different items and enemies

-Other than a very basic calculator usless scripts that print data to the console, This is my first real c# project and I think it will be very fun
+Other than a very basic calculator and usless scripts that print data to the console, This is my first real c# project and I think it will be very fun